shaunluttin/Blazor.WebAssembly.WeatherApp/DeveloperNotes/JOURNAL.md

 * Break out the list of cities into its own component.
 Done.

-* Read up on Blazor Web App routing, navigation, and data flowing.*
+* Read up on Blazor Web App routing, navigation, and data flowing.
+Done.

-* Create a results page and pass the city temperature to it.*
+* Create a results page and pass the city temperature to it.
+Done.

+* Add an API to add, delete, and list favorites.

 # Requirements